 A passionate believer in the rights of all people with disabilities to be able to pursue their goals and aspirations, without unnecessary disadvantage, especially in education, has been the hallmark of her long career.
 At times she could appear demanding and uncompromising, but this was the result of her determination to foster change and awareness so that accessibility and inclusion became a fundamental part of the way universities think and function.

 She started working in the field at a time when every adjustment was a battle to be fought, every system and process was a minefield of inaccessibility and barriers and disability access was a grudging afterthought at best.
-Sondra has been an agent of changing those attitudes, systems, processes and policies to where we are today.
-Even though the journey to universal accessibility is not yet complete, we have come a long way, largely due to the drive, passion, commitment, determination and sheer hard work of people like Sondra Wibberley.
+Sondra has been an agent of changing those attitudes, systems, processes, and policies to where we are today.
+Even though the journey to universal accessibility is not yet complete, we have come a long way, largely due to the drive, passion, commitment, determination, and sheer hard work of people like Sondra Wibberley.

 Anna Mungovan has had a substantial impact on disability and education for well over 20 years.
 As one of the original RDLOs, Anna was instrumental in the extension of the program from its original three-year concept to its eventual evolution into the current NDCO program.
-She was the Program Coordinator and lead author for the original Opening All Options Learning Disability Resource, the original Education to Employment Package and the Disclosure: It's Your Choice disclosure resource.
-All of which were so significant and successful that they have been updated over the years and are still being used today.
+She was the Program Coordinator and lead author for the original Opening All Options Learning Disability Resource, the original Education to Employment Package, and the Disclosure: It's Your Choice disclosure resource.
+All of these were so significant and successful that they have been updated over the years and are still being used today.
 They would not have happened without Anna and it is a mark of the quality of her work and her commitment to the sustainability of these resources that they are still being used today.

 Anna was also very actively involved in the development of practitioner resources and associations.
-She was a member of the steering committee to establish the DEAN Inc. Professional association in NSW and the ACT and served on the Management Committee for many years, holding a number of executive positions.
+She was a member of the steering committee to establish the DEAN Inc. Professional Association in NSW and the ACT and served on the Management Committee for many years, holding a number of executive positions.
 She was integral to the establishment and implementation of the DEAN Professional Development Program and administered the NSW Disability List for many years.

 She was a member of the Advisory Committee to establish the Australian Learning Disability Association.
-She initiated and ran the Setting Directions Seminars to assist school students with a disability successfully transition from school to further education or employment.
+She initiated and ran the Setting Directions Seminars to assist school students with a disability successfully transitioning from school to further education or employment.
 She wrote a highly regarded resource on mental illness for the Australian Human Rights Commission and has been a passionate and tireless advocate for people with disabilities for over 25 years.

 Anna has presented papers at many Pathways and other conferences and has always been a very strong advocate for the value of professional development for disability practitioners and the importance of a professional association such as ATEND.

-Anna has been working recently as a Disability Teacher Consultant with New South Wales TAFE and has continued to be a determined, passionate and hard-working advocate for access and inclusion for people with a disability.
+Anna has been working recently as a Disability Teacher Consultant with New South Wales TAFE and has continued to be a determined, passionate, and hard-working advocate for access and inclusion for people with a disability.

-Jenny served as President of the Australian Learning Disabilities Association, which led to her representation on the Dyslexia Working Group which provided commissioned advice to Parliamentary Secretary for Disabilities and Children’s Services in 2010.
+Jenny served as President of the Australian Learning Disabilities Association, which led to her representation on the Dyslexia Working Group which provided commissioned advice to the Parliamentary Secretary for Disabilities and Children’s Services in 2010.
 The Australian higher education sector and students and graduates with disabilities owe Jenny a debt of gratitude for her longstanding and most effective of contributions, and she would be a worthy recipient of ATEND life membership.

 I would like to nominate Judy Hartley for life membership of ATEND.
 Awards of this type are often bestowed at or following retirement in recognition of a career of service and impact.
-Judy’s career and contribution to disability and higher education warrant recognition at a time in her career where there is much more that can and will be achieved.
+Judy’s career and contribution to disability and higher education warrant recognition at a time in her career when there is much more that can and will be achieved.

 Perhaps as important, Judy was responsible for assisting the transition of the Tertiary Education Disability Council of Australia (Inc) (TEDCA) to the Australian Tertiary Education Network on Disability (ATEND).
-This transition provided a more sustainable organisational structure to progress objectives around the successful participation of students with disabilities in Australian tertiary education, and the challenges of orchestrating this transition cannot be overstated.
+This transition provided a more sustainable organizational structure to progress objectives around the successful participation of students with disabilities in Australian tertiary education, and the challenges of orchestrating this transition cannot be overstated.

-Julie Harrison, Manager of Access and Participation at ANU presented the award on the behalf of the sector and highlighted many of Trevor’s great achievements.
+Julie Harrison, Manager of Access and Participation at ANU presented the award on behalf of the sector and highlighted many of Trevor’s great achievements.
 Julie finished with the above quote which she felt summed up Trevor's work.

-Julie was also able to contact a couple of past students, ANU Alumni to seek feed-back on the work and support Trevor gave to them as students.
+Julie was also able to contact a couple of past students, ANU Alumni to seek feedback on the work and support Trevor gave to them as students.

 “Trevor is a true Australian legend, because he made it possible for me and many others to have a “fair go”, that very Aussie of concepts, without which my life wouldn’t have been the same….
 I'm sure I speak on behalf of many other ANU students, Trevor, you made a difference to our lives.”